veronikabreton/smri2020/README.md

 - Went over basic commands of how to go through the terminal

-- Simple commands to work with Git directories
+- We learned simple commands to work with Git directories

 - I learned how to edit this file!